JasonRobnson/webScrapper/ReadMe.md

-# BurgerBurger
+# ProPublica Scrapper
-A simple FullStack-App that creates burger, and destroys burger
+A FullStack-App that scrapes the ProPublica website and allows users to take notes, and delete articles.

 # Tools